Entrance Assessments

 All Scholars should aspire to excellence in all aspects of their life at the School and should:

-The deadline to apply for a Scholarship for 9 entry in 2025 is Friday 1 November 2024
+The deadline to apply for a Scholarship for Year 9 entry in 2025 has now passed

 Those wishing to be considered for an academic award will take FOUR papers.
 All candidates will take papers in English, Mathematics and Science.
 Candidates will also take ONE elective paper selected from French, German, Spanish, History, Geography, Divinity, Latin or Greek.
 The requirements for each paper are set out below.